 No matter how, when, or where it happens, an accident that results in serious injuries can have a consequential and long-lasting effect on your life.
 Even if you are able to make a full physical recovery, you may face substantial financial and personal losses.

 If you were injured due to another person’s negligence, you might have grounds to file a lawsuit against the at-fault party.
 With a qualified lawyer’s help, you can pursue compensation to cover all your losses and minimize the impact of the at-fault party’s careless actions.

-Jon Ostroff, Founding Partner at Ostroff Injury Law, has helped tens of thousands of injured people recover substantial awards in accident cases.
+Jon Ostroff, Founding Partner at Ostroff Godshall Injury and Accident Lawyers, has helped tens of thousands of injured people recover substantial awards in accident cases.
 For example, Jon and his team of 11 attorneys won:

 - Over $21m in settlements and verdicts for clients injured in a Greyhound Bus Crash.
 This case went to a jury trial in Philadelphia.

 - $10 million settlement for a client that was seriously injured in a highway truck vs car crash.
 He ran out of gas on a PA interstate and was blocking the right lane.
 Moments later, a tractor-trailer slammed into his car.

 - Over $6 million in total settlements for seven injured people after a catastrophic car crash on a rural highway.

 - $5 million for the estate of a woman who died after being ejected from the vehicle she occupied.

 If you or a loved one was injured in an accident, speak with one of our Bensalem personal injury lawyers to find out what we can do for you.